Diving During COVID 19

 Checking In at the Dive Shop:

-- Please print and fill out the Olympus Dive Center Waiver Form prior to arrival.
-Hand your completed waiver form to Olympus Staff.
-Please have your certification card out and ready to show to Olympus staff.
+- Hand your completed waiver form to Olympus Staff (one per year).
+Please have your certification card out and ready to show to the Olympus staff.
 Don't forget your Nitrox c-card, if you are planning on diving Nitrox.

 - The dive shop will be disinfected throughout the day, please avoid touching things unless necessary or purchasing.